kndnmz13/CalculatorX/README.md

 # CalculatorX
 Application for Google Play - > Link -> https://play.google.com/store/apps/details?id=com.kaandonmez.calculatorx

-*Code of First version release here for everyone's benefit*
+*The Code of the first version was released for everyone to benefit.*

 ## to do list
 - Logo Design